-The City of Rocklin's public involvement and public participation program meets the requirements of the permit.
-The City publishes legal notices for public hearings in the local newspapers for design review and subdivision entitlements, as well as other important actions taken by the City.
+The City of Rocklin's public involvement and public participation program meets the requirements of the permit through legally required, formal, and more informal opportunities for citizens and businesses to be involved in matters and activities related to watershed health.
+As a matter of policy, the City provides ongoing formal opportunities for public participation in land use and development decisions.
+The City provides written legal notice beyond what is legally required and publishes legal notices for public hearings in the local newspaper for all entitlements, including design reviews and subdivisions, as well as other important actions taken by the City such as General Plan updates.
 The City provides opportunities for public comment at Council, Planning Commission, Committee, and neighborhood/project workshop meetings.
+In addition, the City has worked to increase its existing community volunteer program for both organized events and individual work projects.

-The General Plan Update, on which the City is still working and is in the final phases of environmental review, contains provisions that comply with the provisions of the permit.
-The City Council's review of the City's illicit discharge and detection ordinance was noticed so the public had an opportunity to review and comment on it.
+Policies the City intends to adopt and has adopted in the course of the permit term all allowed for public input.
+The General Plan Update, for which the City held public workshops, contains policies and action steps that ensure compliance with the provisions of the permit, including Attachment 4.
+(For information regarding the General Plan Update please see Chapter 5, BMP item 1.a.)
+The City Council's review of all stormwater management related ordinances were noticed so the public had opportunities to review and comment on them.
 Ordinance 901, Ordinance of the City Council of the City of Rocklin Adding Chapter 8.30 to the Rocklin Municipal Code Relating to Stormwater Runoff Pollution Control, became effective on November 25, 2005.
-Ordinance 904, Ordinance of the City Council of the City of Rocklin Adding Chapter 15.28 to the Rocklin Municipal Code Relating to Grading and the Control of Erosion and Sediment in the City of Rocklin, became effective February 10, 2006.
+Ordinance 904, Ordinance of the City Council of the City of Rocklin Adding the Control of Erosion and Sediment in the City of Rocklin, became effective February 10, 2006.